-Why It's Extraordinary: It's not every day that you get the opportunity to learn about and see, up close, these sea creatures, and the Green Turtle is close to extinction.
-The tour not only allows you to experience the natural environment of this region, but it also explains what is being done to preserve the natural habitats of these endangered animals.
-It's a terrific means by which to get young kids involved in environmental issues too.
+Why It's Extraordinary: It's not every day that you get the opportunity to learn about and see, up close, these sea creatures, and green sea turtles are listed as endangered.
+The tour not only allows you to experience the natural environment of this region, but it also explains what is being done to preserve the natural habitats of these animals.
+It's a terrific way to get young kids involved in environmental issues.

 Sierra Madre, Copala and Concordia

 This half-day tour takes you away from the water and into the colonial interior of the Sierra Madre mountains.
-During this trip guests will visit two towns established in the 1500's, learn about the history of the region, and see handmade pottery, Mexican tiles, furniture and bricks being created by local artisans.
-Lunch is included in a "typical" Mexican restaurant in Copala.
+During this trip, you visit two towns established in the 1500s, learn about the history of the region and see handmade pottery, Mexican tiles, furniture and bricks being created by artisans.
+Lunch is included in the charming hill town of Copala.

-Who Should Go: The air-conditioned motorcoach makes this trip suitable for almost anyone, but the cobblestoned streets of Copala might make wheelchair access difficult.
-This trip is especially suited for history buffs, architecture lovers, photographers and anyone with an appreciation of the arts and style of Mexicana.
+Who Should Go: The air-conditioned motorcoach makes this trip suitable for almost anyone, but the cobblestone streets of Copala might make wheelchair access difficult.
+This trip is especially suited for history buffs, architecture lovers, photographers and anyone with an appreciation of the arts and culture of Mexico.

-Why It's Extraordinary: The gold rush didn't just happen in California; these mountains were the venue of many bloody battles for land that was rich in the ore, and predated the California gold rush by over 300 years.
-The Baroque architecture of the village of Copala is renowned in the region, and anyone who appreciates the history of architecture will have plenty to explore.
+Why It's Extraordinary: The Gold Rush didn't just happen in California; these mountains were the scene of many bloody battles for land that was rich in the ore and predated the California gold rush by more 300 years.
+The Baroque architecture of the church of Concordia is renowned in the region.

 Soar above the tropical rain forest in the mountains behind the city of Puerto Vallarta, suspended by a series of cables and ropes.
-Glide from platform to platform, tree to tree, with some of the heights reaching a dizzying 70 feet above the ground.
-This is one of the most elaborate and adventurous of all canopy experiences offered anywhere.
-Average cost: $88.
+Glide from platform to platform, tree to tree, with some of the heights reaching a dizzying 90 feet above the ground.
+This is one of the most elaborate and adventurous of canopy experiences offered anywhere.

-Who Should Go: Adventure- and thrill-seekers in good health only!
-The minimum age for this tour is 18; be prepared to get dirty.
+Who Should Go: Adventure- and thrill-seekers in good health.
+The minimum age for this tour is 8 (minimum height is 4 feet); be prepared to get dirty.

 Why It's Extraordinary: This is one of the few tours of this type that offers a "Tarzan swing" from one platform to the next, rappelling, horizontal traverses and 14 observation platforms.
-(Most have three to five.)
-There's risk involved, but thrills beyond compare, too.
+(Most courses typically have three to five.)

 Yelapa Beach Snorkeling and Sailing

-This is a much more placid tour for those unable or unwilling to do the rain forest canopy adventure.
-Yelapa Beach can only be reached by boat; the trip takes guests to the Los Arcos snorkeling site, where you use the boat as a platform.
-Then you spend the day at Yelapa Beach, with lunch and beach relaxation.
-The trip back is party time, which includes margaritas on board (soft drinks for kids).
-Average cost: $94 adult, $74 child.
+An escape from civilization, idyllic Yelapa Beach south of Puerto Vallarta can only be reached by boat.
+The trip takes you to beautiful, uncrowded snorkeling sites where you use the boat as a platform.
+Then, you spend the day at Yelapa Beach, where you have lunch and relax.
+The trip back is party time, which includes margaritas onboard (soft drinks for kids).

-Why It's Extraordinary: Los Arcos is known for its abundance of colorful fish, and the beach break is a nice change of pace and a chance to enjoy the Pacific Ocean.
+Why It's Extraordinary: Yelapa is a nice change of pace and a chance to enjoy a secluded Pacific Ocean beach.
 The trip on the catamaran to get to the site is fabulous, with the entire Bay of Bandaras and the city of Puerto Vallarta visible from the deck.